benharrisonD59/flixstillery/README.md

-A new React Boilerplate, more details to come!
+A new version of Flixstillery, this time written in ReactJS!